denics/yatse-kodi-startup/README.md

 # Wake up your Kodi box using Yatse!
-This script allow you to wake up your raspberry pi kodi using a yatse remote.
+This script allow you to wake up your kodi using a yatse remote.

+I have tested it in rasbian (raspberry pi), debian and ubuntu.

 ## Add the Start/Stop Script to init.d